zeweima/NRES401_ClimateChange/Note.md

 > Intro to **Merz et al., (2024)[^Merz2021]**: This paper give a comprehensive review of flooding, mainly disastrous flooding, research, including the causes, trends, social impact, and future projections.

 ## The causes of climate change and the role of human behavior

+# The energy balance of the earth system

 ### Others